-This week has been one enormous reminder that our generation has an absolutely critical mission to restore trust in democracy and in our ability as a nation to come together to solve really big problems.
+The UN Sustainable Development Goals have given us frameworks and targets for the goals that ensure a better and more equitable world for everyone.
+The SDGs are an enormous reminder that we all have a critical role to play.
 We need to join together as businesses, as cities, as towns, as neighbors and friends to insist and ensure the equitable and fair treatment of all people regardless of race, gender, sexual preference, and ethnicity.
-We can – and will -- solve the climate crisis in part by asking everyone to push their business, their town, their school and their state for a transition to cleaner sources of power.
-The UN Sustainable Development Goals have also given us frameworks and targets for the other goals that ensure a better and more equitable world for everyone.
+We need to solve the climate crisis by asking everyone to push their business, their town, their school, and their state for a transition to cleaner sources of power.